-The students would be eligible for the award of 'B' Level course in Information Technology under DOEACC Scheme certificate on successfully qualifying the eligibility criteria along with Theory Examinations of all modules, Practical Examination and the Projects.
-The 'B' level course was recognized as equivalent to MCA for the purpose of employment under Central Government by Government of India vide Ministry of Human Resources Development, Govt. of India's notification F.2/697-TS.IIIa dated 26th September, 2000 and is currently aligned at NSQF (National Skill Qualifications Framework) level 7.
-Further, in the certificate, the specialized area will also be mentioned.
+The students would be eligible for the award of IT Application Engineer (B Level - IT) under DOEACC Scheme certificate on successfully qualifying the eligibility criteria along with Theory Examinations of all modules, Practical Examination and the Project.
+The IT Application Engineer (B Level - IT) was recognized as equivalent to MCA for the purpose of employment under Central Government by Government of India vide Ministry of Human Resources Development, Govt. of India's notification F.2/697-TS.IIIa dated 26th September, 2000 and is currently aligned at NSQF (National Skill Qualifications Framework) level 7.